Photo credit: Destination NSW

 NSW TrainLink’s Intercity services connect the city with the greater Sydney surrounds.

-If you are coming by plane, the T2 Airport line runs from the domestic terminals (T2 and T3) and international terminal (T1) every 10 minutes towards the City.
+If you are coming by plane, the T8 Airport and South line runs from the Domestic terminals (T2 and T3) and International terminal (T1) every 10 minutes towards the City.
 The trip will take between 10 and 20 minutes, depending on the starting and ending point of your trip.

 The Airport line runs from around 5am until midnight, 7 days a week.
 You will need an Opal card or Opal single trip ticket to travel.
 A station access fee will apply when you use either the Sydney Domestic or International airport stations.